Skip to main content

 Topics covered on this course include:

-• Theoretical foundations of restorative clinical supervision
+• Different models of clinical supervision

-• Clinical governance relating to the role of the PNA
+• Clinical governance and the PNA role

-• Quality improvement processes and evaluation
+• Quality improvement and how to measure it

-• Identification, critical evaluation, and implementation of nursing research
+• Finding, reviewing, and using nursing research

 • Evidence-based practice